 Marking lambs usually involves both tail docking and castration.
 Numnuts has been especially developed for the combined procedure of docking the tail of male and female lambs as well as castrating male lambs with rubber ring.

-Numnuts will be available on a ‘cost per procedure basis’.
-Numnuts will be competitively priced against current pain relief products.
+Numnuts is available on a ‘cost per procedure basis’ and is competitively priced against current pain relief products.

-To find our how much it will cost you, please try our cost estimator tool: https://numnuts.store/estimate-landing-page/
+If you are based in Australia, you can find our how much it will cost you by trying our cost estimator tool: https://numnuts.store/estimate-landing-page/

-During the first few seasons a veterinarian’s script may be required when purchasing the replaceable injector cartridge (which includes the local anaesthetic drug).
-Regulations controlling the supply of the injector module may vary between countries.
+In Australia, NumOcaine® is classified as an S4 drug and must be bought from a registered veterinarian.
+Regulations controlling the supply of the NumOcaine® injector module will vary between countries.
 Further details will be provided on this website when country-specific details become available.

 A trained operator can apply Numnuts in 2-3 seconds.

-Numnuts engineers worked beside veterinarians, stockpersons, shepherds and farmers to ensure that Numnuts is safe, fast and practical to use by animal handlers familiar with marking lambs.
+Numnuts engineers worked alongside veterinarians, stockpersons, shepherds and farmers to ensure that Numnuts is safe, fast and practical to use by animal handlers familiar with marking lambs.

-In contrast NSAIDs have a slower onset than local anaesthetics.
-They act by a different pathway to reduce production of chemicals (prostaglandins) that provoke tissue inflammation and pain.
+In contrast, non-steroidal anti-inflammatory drugs (NSAIDs) have a slower onset than local anaesthetics.
+They act by a different pathway to reduce the production of chemicals that provoke tissue inflammation and pain, called prostaglandins.
 NSAIDs are a good choice for reducing dull and chronic pain, once the immediate and most intense phases of pain have passed.

-We have shown a significant improvement in lambs time to find their mother and suckling having had NumOcaine administered with rubber ring.
-Numerous reports from farmers also show that the lambs muster and can be herded back to the paddocks/ fields faster, with less dog intervention and less misadventure.
+We have shown a significant improvement in the time it takes lambs to find their mothers and start suckling after having had NumOcaine administered with rubber ring.
+Numerous farmers have also reported that Numnuts lambs muster better, and can be herded back to the paddocks/ fields faster, with less dog intervention and less misadventure.

-Most of the experts in this field feel it is unlikely that benefits from pain management during the aversive procedures at lamb marking will ever be measurable in terms of improved end production or profitability.
-Whatever temporary productivity setback a lamb might suffer without pain relief, will have been compensated for by the time it (or its wool) goes to market.
-That compensation is likely to come at the cost of poorer feed conversion, but under extensive production conditions, we simply do not have the instruments with which to measure this accurately.
+Most experts in this field feel it is unlikely that benefits from pain management at lamb marking will ever be measurable in terms of improved end production or profitability.
+Whatever temporary productivity setback a lamb might suffer without pain relief will have been compensated for by the time it (or its wool) goes to market.
+That compensation is likely to come at the cost of poorer feed conversion, but, under extensive production conditions, we simply do not have the instruments with which to measure this accurately.

-The profitability the farmer will see is the knowledge that they are doing the right thing for their animals during necessary husbandry procedures while sustaining continued access to a sheep meat-eating and wool-producing consumer market that is showing an incresed interest in the welfare of the animals that produce the meat and wool that they consume.
+The profitability the farmer will see is the knowledge that they are doing the right thing for their animals during necessary husbandry procedures, while sustaining continued access to a sheep-meat-eating and wool-producing consumer market that is showing an increased interest in the welfare of the animals that produce the meat and wool that they consume.

 Regulations controlling marking practices varies between countries.
 In Australia, animal husbandry practice guidelines recommend marking lambs between 2 to 8 weeks of age, whereas government regulations indicate that marking should, where possible, occur between 2 and 12 weeks of age.
 Numnuts is designed to be used on lambs up to 12 weeks of age.

-Lambs over a 7days old must be given a local anaesthetic prior to castration, which is of course what Numnuts delivers.
+Lambs over 7 days old must be given a local anaesthetic prior to castration, which is exactly what Numnuts delivers.

 Numnuts is designed for marking lambs.
 NumOcaine is approved for calves – they will likely need more than one dose.
 No efficacy data currently exists.
 A future Numnuts device for calves is in future development pipeline.